Frequently Asked Questions

 What gear do I need?

 A Packing List will be mailed in your Welcome Packet after acceptance.
-We can supply all necessary equipment; you only need to bring personal clothing and footwear.
+We can supply all necessary equipment; you only need to bring basic personal clothing.
 If you already own some equipment on the packing list, please bring it along.
 Your instructors will inspect all personal equipment at the beginning of your trip, and help you pack your bag.

 Can I bring a camera?